SRI-CSL/yices2_python_bindings/README.md

 ### yices_api

 This API is very closely tied to the yices C API, see [yices.h](https://github.com/SRI-CSL/yices2/blob/master/src/include/yices.h).
+If you want to use this API you will need to be familiar with `ctypes`.
+Unless you really need it, we recommend that you use the
+Pythonesque API below.

 ### yices

 This a somewhat more Pythonesque API that bridges the gap between the low level yices_api and the python user.

+#describe types
+#describe errors and exceptions
+#do the yices REAME.md examples in python

 ## Porting from pip package 1.0.8 to the latest 1.1.0